 - the expected roles of both consumer and researcher, and

 - how Cancer Voices NSW can support you.

 Consumer Involvement in Research (CIR) Guides

-Cancer Voices has updated (in 2019) two guides to assist researchers and consumer representatives to work together.
-These guides clarify roles and expectations for both parties.
-We suggest that you read both guides as that will provide you all with a greater understanding of what to expect.
+Cancer Voices first developed these guides in 2014 to assist researchers and consumer representatives to work together.
+They have been updated regularly, most recently in 2021.
+We suggest that you read both guides as that will provide you with a greater understanding of what to expect.

 Consumer in Research (CIR) Evaluation Report 2016

-Cancer Voices has evaluated the effectiveness of the Consumer Involvement in Research Program after ten years of implementation.
+Cancer Voices evaluated the effectiveness of the Consumer Involvement in Research Program after ten years of its implementation.
 To view the findings, see CIR Evaluation Report 2016.

 Celebrating Ten Years of Consumer Involvement in Research

-Cancer Voices has documented our CIR Program 2005-2015.
-For a summary of its history, process and achievements, see Cancer Consumer Involvement in Research – Celebrating Ten Years
+Cancer Voices documented the CIR Program 2005-2015.
+For a summary of its history, process and achievements, see Cancer Consumer Involvement in Research – Celebrating Ten Years.

 To view the poster of CIR – Celebrating Ten Years, click here.